AhmetCetin04/Learn-Git-With-Anki/Class1-GitStatesAndSections.md

 * archived (referred to as commited)

 Beyond the states our files can have, there are five sections our files can reside within...
-* Stash, where WIP files can temporarily be stored, in order to free up the workspace for other things ↓↑
+* Stash, where WIP files can temporarily be stored, in order to free up the workspace for other things</br>
+    ↓↑

-* Workspace, where modified files sit until they are ready to be staged ↓
+* Workspace, where modified files sit until they are ready to be staged</br>
+    ↓

-* Index, where staged files sit until they are ready to be commited ↓
+* Index, where staged files sit until they are ready to be commited</br>
+    ↓

-* Local Repository, this is where files are archived on your computer ↓↑
+* Local Repository, this is where files are archived on your computer</br>
+    ↓↑
 * Upstream Repository, this is where files are archived on a server

 The following is what your workflow with git will generally look like...